fb-pixel

 Saving seeds from the best, healthiest plants, whether an herb, flower, vegetable or fruit, will reward you with the strongest, hardiest-producing plant year after year.
 If the plants are not self-pollinating, grow multiple plants to gather more seeds from various plants.

-Some of the easiest herbs and flowers to start with are annuals like cilantro and calendula.
-And harvesting couldn’t be easier.
+Some of the easiest herbs and flowers to start with are annuals like cilantro, calendula, dill and sunflowers.
+And harvesting couldn't be easier.

-The timing of each plant’s harvest will vary.
-Some plants will be ready to harvest mid-summer, while others you’ll need to wait until the fall.
-Your eye will tell you when it’s time, which is also a great way to learn how to identify seeds.
+The timing of each plant's harvest will vary.
+Some plants will be ready to harvest mid-summer, while others you'll need to wait until the fall.
+Your eye will tell you when it's time because the plant will dry out and die back.
+Watching closely is a great way to learn how to identify seeds.

-Many of these self-seeding varieties should be harvested before the seedhead dries completely; otherwise, those seeds will scatter and may come back next year in areas you don’t want them to.
+Many of these self-seeding varieties should be harvested before the seedhead dries completely; otherwise, those seeds may scatter on their own and come back next year in areas you don't want them to.

 Lettuce is easy to harvest seeds from for future use.
 We do our best to grow greens year-round, so gathering and saving lettuce seeds is very cost-effective.